Battersea Power Station: History

-Construction of the first phase (the A Station) began in March 1929.
+Construction of the first phase (the A station) began in March 1929.
 The main building work was carried out by John Mowlem & Co, and the structural steelwork erection carried out by Sir William Arrol & Co.
 Other contractors were employed for specialist tasks.
 Most of the electrical equipment, including the steam turbine turbo generators, was produced by Metropolitan-Vickers in Trafford Park, Manchester.
 The building of the steel frame began in October 1930.
 Once completed, the construction of the brick cladding began, in March 1931.
-Until the construction of the B Station, the eastern wall of the boiler house was clad in corrugated metal sheeting as a temporary enclosure.
-The A Station first generated electricity in 1933, but was not completed until 1935.
+Until the construction of the B station, the eastern wall of the boiler house was clad in corrugated metal sheeting as a temporary enclosure.
+The A station first generated electricity in 1933, but was not completed until 1935.
 The total cost of its construction was £2,141,550.
 Between construction beginning in 1929 and 1933, there were six fatal and 201 non-fatal accidents on the site.

-After the end of the Second World War, construction began on the second phase, the B Station.
+After the end of the Second World War, construction began on the second phase, the B station.
 The station came into operation gradually between 1953 and 1955.
-It was nearly identical to the A Station from the outside and was constructed directly to its east as a mirror to it, which gave the power station its now familiar four-chimney layout.
-The construction of the B Station brought the site's generating capacity up to 509 MW, making it the third largest generating site in the UK at the time, providing a fifth of London's electricity needs (with the remainder supplied by 28 smaller stations).
+It was nearly identical to the A station from the outside and was constructed directly to its east as a mirror to it, which gave the power station its now familiar four-chimney layout.
+The construction of the B station brought the site's generating capacity up to 509 MW, making it the third largest generating site in the UK at the time, providing a fifth of London's electricity needs (with the remainder supplied by 28 smaller stations).
 It was also the most thermally efficient power station in the world when it opened.

-The A Station had been operated by the London Power Company, but by the time the B Station was completed, the UK's electric supply industry had been nationalised, and ownership of the two stations had passed into the hands of the British Electricity Authority in 1948.
+The A station had been operated by the London Power Company, but by the time the B station was completed, the UK's electric supply industry had been nationalised, and ownership of the two stations had passed into the hands of the British Electricity Authority in 1948.

 On 20 April 1964, a fire at the power station caused power failures throughout London, including at the BBC Television Centre, which was due to launch BBC2 that night; the launch was delayed until the following morning.

+The power station was decommissioned between 1975 and 1983, and remained empty until 2014.
+In 1980, it was designated as a Grade II listed building.
+The structure remained largely unused for more than 30 years after closure.
+In 2007, its listed status was upgraded to Grade II*.
+In 2008, its condition was described as "very bad" by English Heritage in its Heritage at Risk Register.
+The site was also listed on the 2004 World Monuments Watch by the World Monuments Fund.